DynamicDevices/esl-dut-dongle/hardware/examples/pcb-design-investigation/schematics/NETLIST.md

-# ESL DUT Dongle - Netlist
+# Example PCB Design - Netlist Investigation

+## ⚠️ IMPORTANT: This is an EXAMPLE/INVESTIGATION Document

+**This document is NOT the actual hardware netlist.** It is an example created to investigate netlist formats and documentation approaches.

+## Overview

-This document provides a text-based netlist describing all component connections.
-This can be used as a reference when creating the KiCAD schematic.
+This document provides an example text-based netlist describing component connections.
+This is used to explore netlist documentation formats and can serve as a reference when creating KiCAD schematics.

 ## Power Nets